AqibaAbdulQadir/QuantumComputing/README.md

 ## 🏁 Live Demo

-🌐 Try it on Streamlit Cloud at [quantumcomputingplayground.streamlit.app ](quantumcomputingplayground.streamlit.app)
+🌐 Try it on Streamlit Cloud at [quantumcomputingplayground.streamlit.app ](https://quantumcomputingplayground.streamlit.app/)<br/>
 **Note:** App will only be accessible if it isn't asleep.
 If it sleeps, contact me to reboot.

 ---